1. Are running and taking the stairs bad for the knees?

 I see a lot of people addicted to working out, pushing their body day after day.

 Apart from exercise and nutrition, the body needs sufficient rest to recuperate from vigorous exercise.
 Not giving your body enough rest between intensive workouts will cause unnecessary wear and tear of your joints.
-You may not feel the strain at present, but I’ve come across many people who’ve over exercised in their thirties and are now sitting it out with serious knee injuries in their forties and fifties.
+You may not feel the strain at present, but I’ve come across many people who’ve over exercised in their 30s and are now sitting it out with serious knee injuries in their 40s and 50s.

 7. Just look at his six-pack!
 Isn’t he incredibly fit?